Project

 The B.A.T.M.A.N. project endorses the Battle of the Mesh v8

-Added by Sven Eckelmann about 9 years ago
+Added by Sven Eckelmann over 9 years ago

 The Wireless Battle of the Mesh is an event that aims to bring together people from across the globe to test the performance of different routing protocols for ad-hoc networks, like Babel, B.A.T.M.A.N., BMX, OLSR, and 802.11s.